boundary/boundary-event-sdk/README.md

 be set to license key you purchase otherwise tests that reference the branch _iso.org.dod.internet.private.enterprises_ or _1.3.6.1.4.1.9._ will be skipped.

-SNMP4J_MIB_REPOSITORY points to the compiled MIBs
+`SNMP4J_MIB_REPOSITORY` environment variables points to the directorly with the compiled MIBs